servusdei2018/servusdei2018/README.md

 ## 📫 let's get in touch📫

-I'm happy to talk to you on Discord (`NJB#1914`), and if you like you can join my Discord server.
+I'm happy to talk to you on Discord (`NJB#1914`), and if you like you can join my Discord server (https://discord.gg/ayRwu9UGqM).
 I'm happy to do freelance work on any software development you have in mind.
 I also love helping ppl 👯 so if you want help with anything you think I may be good at, hit me up.

 <!--
 **servusDei2018/servusdei2018** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.